Philip Abelson

 Philip Hauge Abelson (April 27, 1913 – August 1, 2004) was an American physicist, scientific editor and science writer.
 Trained as a nuclear physicist, he co-discovered the element neptunium, worked on isotope separation in the Manhattan Project, and wrote the first study of nuclear marine propulsion for submarines.
 He later worked on a broad range of scientific topics and related public policy, including organic geochemistry, paleobiology and energy policy.

-Abelson served as editor-in-chief of the journal Science from 1962–84, president of the Carnegie Institution of Washington from 1971–78, and president of the American Geophysical Union from 1972-74.
+Abelson served as editor-in-chief of the journal Science from 1962 to 1984, president of the Carnegie Institution of Washington from 1971 to 1978, and president of the American Geophysical Union from 1972 to 1974.
 His frequent editorials in Science, both during and after his term as editor, became known for their strident and thought-provoking views.
 A collection of 100 of his editorials was published as a book, entitled Enough of Pessimism.
 He may have been the original source of the phrase 'extraordinary claims require extraordinary evidence'.

-Life
+Early life and education

 Abelson was born on April 27, 1913, in Tacoma, Washington, to Norwegian immigrant parents.
 He attended Washington State University, where he received degrees in chemistry and physics, and the University of California, Berkeley (UC Berkeley), where he earned his PhD in nuclear physics.

-As a young physicist, he worked for Ernest Lawrence at the UC Berkeley.
+As a student physicist, he worked for Ernest Lawrence at the UC Berkeley.
 He was among the first American scientists to verify nuclear fission in an article submitted to Physical Review in February 1939.
 From 1939 until 1941, he worked as an assistant physicist at the Carnegie Institution in Washington, D.C.
 It was while he was here that he worked on a substance that emitted beta rays and was produced by irradiation of uranium with neutrons.
 After he collaborated with the Nobel Prize laureate Luis Alvarez they isolated the material, and became the co-discoverer of neptunium on 8 June 1940 with Edwin McMillan.
 McMillan was awarded the Nobel Prize for this discovery among other elements.

+Career

 Abelson was a key contributor to the Manhattan Project during World War II, while working with the Naval Research Laboratory.
 Although he was not formally associated with the atom bomb project, the liquid thermal diffusion isotope separation technique that he invented at the Philadelphia Navy Yard was used in the S-50 plant in Oak Ridge, Tennessee, and proved a critical step in creating the large amount of nuclear fuel required for building atomic bombs.